 Please submit a nomination packet justifying why your unit deserves this award.
 The packet should include the following:

 1. Completed Nomination Form from Chair, Associate Chair, or Director.
 Alternatively, a 3-5 page letter that addresses the same questions as the Nomination Form may be submitted.

 2. EITHER: A summary, no more than 2 pages long, of key comments that students have made about the unit and their educational experiences within it.
 These may be drawn from teaching evaluations, or solicited by the unit.
 Please do NOT include the official teaching-evaluation forms from any given class.

 OR: Two letters of support from current or former students who have declared majors or minors in the unit.
 Each letter should be limited to no more than one page (single-spaced, standard font and margins).

-3. Instructional data for the department from the past year—that is, please complete the attached table.
-Relevant data are available from the LSA Management Information System.
-(Any questions about access and use of MIS tools should be directed at Rob Wilke, email@example.com.)
+3. Instructional data for the department from the past year—that is, please complete the table below.
+The relevant data are available through the LSA Technology Services Administrative Portal, under Key Performance Indicators; questions may be directed to LSATechnologyServices@umich.edu.

 4. (Optional) Up to 15 additional pages of supporting documentation, including reports, strategic plans, curricular revisions, course fliers, and so forth.

 All submissions should be in electronic form.
 Paper submissions will not be accepted.
 Each nomination should be sent as a SINGLE PDF file to Assistant Dean Dorine Lawrence-Hughes (firstname.lastname@example.org) and Cameron Gibelyou (email@example.com).
 Please title the PDF file “Department Contributions, [Name of Department]”.

 |Number of TT Faculty FTE||Number of Majors Graduated Last Year||Student Credit Hours - Undergraduate, Lower Level||Student Credit Hours - Undergraduate, Upper Level|